tw-mosip/pixelpass/kotlin/Readme.md

 returns a base45 decoded and zlib decompressed string

-`getMappedCborData( jsonData, mapper )`
+`getMappedData( jsonData, mapper, cborEnable )`

 - `jsonData` - A JSON data.
 Which is a JSONObject.
 - `mapper` - A Map which is used to map with the JSON.
 Which is a Map<String,String>.
+- `cborEnable` - A Boolean which is used to enable or disable CBOR encoding on mapped data.
+Defaults to `false` if not provided.

-return a hex string which is a CBOR encoded JSON with given mapper.
+return a hex string which is a CBOR encoded JSON with given mapper if `cborEnable` is set to true.
+Or returns a JSON remapped string.

-`decodeMappedCborData( cborEncodedString, mapper )`
+`decodeMappeData( data, mapper )`

-- `cborEncodedString` - A CBOR Encoded string
+- `data` - A CBOR Encoded string or JSON string which needs to be re mapped.
 - `mapper` - A Map which is used to map with the JSON.Which is a Map<String,String>

 return a JSONObject which mapped with given mapper.